This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 While many individuals with CT present to treatment functioning at low levels of capacity, others, due to a variety of resilience factors, may have had success in academic and vocational settings, often utilizing those as coping strategies.
-Over-work, over-exercise, and other forms of over-involvement in otherwise healthy activities as a means of dissociative coping may lead such persons to appear high-functioning when they first enter treatment with lower-level Axis I complaints, only to appear to decompensate rapidly soon after therapy begins.
-Such clients also often have difficulties with and press upon the boundaries of psychotherapy, experiencing them as rejecting and cold, and will frequently take lengthy periods to develop a sense of trust in a therapist, leading to disruptions in the therapeutic alliance.
+Over-work, over-exercise, and other forms of over-involvement in otherwise healthy activities as a means of dissociative coping may lead such persons to appear high-functioning when they first enter treatment with lower-level psychological complaints such as mild anxiety or depressed mood, only to appear to decompensate rapidly soon after therapy begins.
+Such clients also often have difficulties with and press upon the boundaries of psychotherapy, experiencing these rules and norms as rejecting and cold, and will frequently take lengthy periods to develop a sense of trust in a therapist, leading to disruptions in the therapeutic alliance.

 Complex trauma is best conceptualized as having its roots in disorganized attachment (Main & Solomon, 1990), which leads to problems of self-regulation, due to an absence of regulating and soothing nurturance, adequate and consistent mirroring, and exposure to objective threats.
 The child developing under these circumstances comes to experience other humans as dangerous, predatory, and unpredictable, and acquires a repertoire of coping strategies that will allow for the maintenance of some form of connection, no matter how dubious its quality, with the problematic caregivers.
 Dissociation of both affect and knowledge of events, moral ambiguity so as to encompass the often inappropriate or cruel treatment received, and various forms of acting-out behavior can all be seen in children living in such situations.
-Reactive attachment disorder is the diagnosis currently in the DSM that best describes the childhood version of complex trauma; a diagnosis of Developmental Trauma Disorder (van der Kolk, 2005) has been proposed for DSM-V.
+Reactive attachment disorder is the diagnosis currently in the DSM that best describes the childhood version of complex trauma, and its inclusion in the new Trauma-and-Stressor-Related Disorders section affirms that perspective.

 Complex trauma clients are also frequently seen in non-mental health settings.
 Findings from the Adverse Childhood Experiences (ACE) study which tracks rates of experiences within the CT paradigm indicate that as the number of such adverse experiences go to above one, there are statistically higher rates of chronic obstructive pulmonary disease, pregnancy complications, including adolescent pregnancy, unintended pregnancy at all ages, and fetal death, ischemic heart disease, liver disease, and sexually transmitted diseases (http://www.acestudy.org/).
 Adolescents with complex trauma histories are more likely to enter early into self-described consensual sex, often having been sexually abused earlier in life, but to have more difficulty with sexual safety, accounting for the higher STD rage.
 They are also more likely to begin drug and alcohol use as adolescents, frequently to self-medicate for problems of emotion-regulation, and to start early use of cigarettes, frequently to regulate anxiety.
 Attempts to intervene in these problematic behaviors to reduce the risk of their longer-term consequences in adults with CT must take the possibility of trauma exposure into account.

 Persons with CT can also have other trauma-related symptoms, including a full PTSD profile.
-What is most important to understand about this paradigm is how CT presents, not simply as PTSD, but as a range of symptoms reflecting the biological, psychological, psychosocial, and existential difficulties engendered by chronic, repetitive, inescapable early trauma exposure.
+What is most important to understand about this paradigm is how CT presents, not simply as PTSD, but as a range of symptoms reflecting the biological, psychological, psychosocial, and existential difficulties engendered by chronic, repetitive, inescapable early trauma exposure, frequently in the presence of neglect and disorganized or anxious attachment experiences.
 It is very likely that the development of CT de novo in adults who are subjected to torture and other forms of extreme and inescapable violence has to do with the marked power differentials between perpetrators and victims in those instances, leading to a regression to younger levels of functioning in the traumatized person.

 I have referred on a number of occasions to trauma as a biopsychosocial-spiritual/existential phenomenon.
 It can be particularly helpful for psychotherapists, who have a good understanding of the last three components but not as clear a picture about the biology of trauma, to have sufficient comprehension of the impacts of trauma on brain and bodily functioning in order to effectively conceptualize the biological substrate of the psychosocial and existential challenges presented by their clients.
-Knowledge of this material can also assist the clinician to psychoeducate clients about the reality that they are not stupid, lazy, or weak; rather, they are dealing with a whole body/brain experience that requires compassion and some time to remediate.
-Additionally, understanding the biology of trauma allows for the development of better integration of psychopharmacological with psychotherapeutic treatment strategies.
+Knowledge of this material can also assist the clinician to psychoeducate clients about the reality that they are not stupid, lazy, or weak; rather, they are dealing with a whole body/brain experience that requires compassion and some time to remediate, and whose long-term consequences for health are not entirely within the conscious control of the adult survivor.
+Additionally, understanding the biology of trauma allows for the development of better integration of psychopharmacological and other somatic interventions with psychotherapeutic treatment strategies.

 In traumatized children, brain development becomes shaped around survival in response to repeated activation of the stress response system.
 Ford (2009) refers to this as the brain changing from a “learning brain” to a “survival brain,” with both structure and function optimized to respond to anticipated or present threat.
 This, in turn, has cascading effects on brain functioning, with underdevelopment of neural networks that privilege openness to experience and relational capacities.
 Instead, neural networks are strengthened that privilege avoidance of harm, detachment from relationships, and quick reactivity, e.g., emotion dysregulation.
 Ford (2009) argues that many of the psychosocial difficulties experienced by survivors of childhood trauma stem from the manner in which brain development is distorted to respond to the demands of a traumagenic early environment.